Review – It’s OK to Tell by Lauren Book

-In It’s OK to Tell, Lauren shares her story, in her own words, of being sexually abused by her family’s nanny, and the story of what happened when she told the truth about what was happening.
+In It’s OK to Tell, Lauren shares her story, in her own words, of being sexually abused by her family’s nanny and the story of what happened when she told the truth about what was happening.

 Lauren’s story is an important one, I think, for three reasons:

 1. Lauren comes from a very well-to-do family.
-We don’t tend to hear much about someone being abused in upper-middle class white families, but it absolutely happens.
+We don’t tend to hear much about someone being abused in upper-middle-class white families, but it absolutely happens.
 More than many probably want to admit.

-2. On a similar note, Lauren was molested by a female perpetrator, another thing we tend to not talk a lot about.
-As a society we want to pigeonhole our pedophiles, to assure ourselves that our children are safer than they really are.
+2. On a similar note, Lauren was molested by a female perpetrator, another thing we tend not to talk a lot about.
+As a society, we want to pigeonhole our pedophiles to assure ourselves that our children are safer than they really are.
 Pedophiles come in all shapes and sizes.
 Avoiding the “creepy” looking middle age men does nothing to actually protect kids.

-3. Lauren not only told while she was being abused, but also went through a messy and lengthy legal proceeding.
+3. Lauren not only told while she was being abused but also went through a messy and lengthy legal proceeding.
 This part of her story is also not one we tend to hear about a lot, but it’s vital that we understand what the process looks like, what sort of challenges are included, and plan for being able to overcome them.